LearningToTalk/L2TWordLists/README.md

 ### Create a WordList from a Participant ID

-The function `create_rwr_wordlist_file()` is a shortcut that will create a WordList for a particular participant.
-This function replicates the main functionality of our older R scripts.
+The functions `create_rwr_wordlist_file()` and `create_nwr_wordlist_file()` are shortcuts that will create a WordList for a particular participant.
+These functions replicate the main functionality of our older R scripts.
 All the user needs to provide is a participant ID, a study name, and a task directory.

 ``` r
 # Using a mock location for the package documentation...